killerasus/LASSharpReader/README.md

 # LASSharpReader
-A LAS file reader and editor in C#
+LASSharpReader is a LAS version 2.0 compliant file reader.It verifies and loads a LAS log file.
+Users can also modify and export data.